 What options are available for submitting a tax return?

-After identifying whether we need to lodge a tax return and gathering our paperwork, the ATO says we have different options for how we submit.
+After identifying whether we need to lodge a tax return and gathering our paperwork, the ATO says we have different options for how we submit ahead of the ATO’s tax deadlines.
 We can lodge our tax return with a registered tax agent, submit it online with myTax, or complete a paper return.

 Who is a registered tax agent?

 A registered tax agent is a specialist accountant who can prepare and lodge tax returns, according to Moneysmart.
 Registered tax agents specialise in taxation accounting, and have studied both tax and law.
 They are eligible to provide tax services to the public as long as they renew their licence every three years.